 If you do over 8 reps, add weight to the following week and push your set again.

 As long as you’re beating your reps and adding weight, you’re set.

-The week previous to this workout she did a set of 8 reps, this time, she uses the same weight and crushed it for 12 reps.
+The week prior to this workout she did a set of 8 reps, this time, she used the same weight and crushed it for 12 reps.